sashakoshka/naiad/README.md

 On-screen shapes in Naiad are structured using groups.
 These groups contain paths (and soon text as well).
-At the top there is a window, which is a shape as well, and it as a root group.
+At the top there is a window, which is a shape as well, and it acts as a root group.
 You can push, pop, lift, etc. from the window as you would a normal group.

 ```
          ┌────────────────┐